top of page

 Geneva is located close to the French border and can work as a great base for trips to the French-speaking regions of Switzerland.
 The city has a very efficient transport network, and the vibe you get is very cosmopolitan.
 It's a beautiful city with a lot to do and see.

-I've discussed our 2 days in Geneva in the link below
+I've discussed our 2 days in Geneva

 But it's not ideal for first-time travellers because you will not get the classic Swiss vibe in the city.